avdstaaij/gdpc/docs/source/overview/basic-world-interaction.md

 # Basic world interaction

-This page describes how to do basic world interaction with GDPC, such as getting and setting blocks.

 <!-- ## The Editor class

 In GDPC, All forms of world interaction go through the {class}`.Editor` class --